jagerber48/sciform/docs/source/examples.rst

    the value.
    Using ``sciform``, the significant digits displayed for the value will always match the precision of the uncertainty.
-   We will use bracket uncertainty format.
+   We will use the parentheses uncertainty format.
 #.
 Using engineering notation for the value/uncertainty in the table.
 This
    will make the relative scale between different rows obvious.